Creating A Successful Enterprise Mentoring Program

 What Does Enterprise Mentorship Mean?

 Enterprise mentorship is fundamentally a relationship between two motivated people - the mentor and the mentee.
 The enterprise mentorship allows the mentee to check their professional skills to set goals and make plans for the enterprise's good.
-The individual with valuable experiences, skills, and knowledge - essentially, your potential mentor, shares what they have learned to a mentee, typically a junior within a particular field in the organization.
+The individual with valuable experiences, skills, and knowledge - essentially, your potential mentor, shares what they have learned to a mentee on a one-to-one mentoring basis, typically a junior within a particular field in the organization.

-Adopting a mentorship program type within the organization promotes education, employee engagement, and learning opportunities for employees, helping them advance their careers and contribute to the company's success.
+Adopting a type of mentoring within the organization promotes education, professional development, employee engagement, skill development and learning opportunities for employees, helping them advance their careers and contribute to the company's success.

 What Are The Benefits of An Enterprise Mentoring Program?